 The Visualization Definition And How It Transforms Your Life

 Visualization is a term that is showing up in the media and spotlight more and more lately.
 There is a lot of question about what this word really means and the impact that it can have.
 Many successful people are crediting the act of visualization as the secret to their success.
-A lot of people are intrigued by this, but many still don't have a proper understanding of the visualization definition.
+A lot of people are intrigued by this, but many still don't have a proper understanding of the meaning of visualization.
 This leaves people with questions about what it is exactly, how to do it, and what type of impact it can have on their life.

 What Is Visualization?

 If you are confused about the meaning of visualization, looking up the definition in the dictionary can leave you with a lot more questions.
 The visualization definition given by the Merriam-Webster Dictionary is, "the formation of mental visual images or the act or process of interpreting visual terms or of putting them into visible form."
-If you're like most people, this definition does not clear up anything for you.
+If you're like most people, this definition probably does not clear much of anything up anything for you.